Is the morning the uplifting best part or the dragging worst part of the day for you?

 I mostly use guided meditations or visualizations in the morning because I just want to be following along.
 I don’t want to start my day with make decisions or feeling like I’m doing, I want to start my day BEING.
 And by making it easy for ourselves we tend to decide to stay consistent.

-Or try these five Monday to Friday 15-minute guided meditations designed to support you through change!
+Try these meditations designed to support you through change!

 You may want to start with something completely different.